Bank branch and ATM closures: other ways to manage your money

 Bank branch closures have become a common subject in the last few years.

-If you like to bank in person, it’s starting to get much more difficult, as bank and building societies increasingly choose to shut down their branches and instead focus more of their services online.
+If you like to bank in person, it’s starting to get much more difficult, as banks and building societies increasingly choose to shut down their branches and instead focus more of their services online.

 As a result, every month we seem to hear more announcements of branches being shut down.